 Tannet Group Limited provides business services since 1999 and proudly offered extensive support and certified advice to more than 60,000 clients from approximately 130 countries worldwide.
-Concentrated on reciprocal advantages, the business advisors at Tannet Group Limited successfully developed a business system comprising full business solutions, operation, incubation, capital investment, and methodical management.
-The assistance offered by Tannet Group Limited is provided at an international scale, with the mention that the business specialists offered in-depth support for thousands of investors and business persons from countries like Japan, Indonesia, France, Canada, Thailand, USA, South Korea, Australia, Liechtenstein, India and Malaysia.
+The assistance offered by Tannet Group Limited is provided at an international scale, with the mention that the business specialists and lawyers offered in-depth support for thousands of investors and business persons from countries like: Japan, Indonesia, France, Canada, Thailand, USA, South Korea, Australia, Liechtenstein, India and Malaysia.

 Even if there are certain restrictions for foreign citizens who want to invest in China, there are also multiple economy sectors that offer important business opportunities.
-If you need to enter the Chinese market and expand your business or start a new company, you may contact our lawyer in China in order to find out if your business plan can be implemented the way you want.
+If you need to enter the Chinese market and expand your business or start a new company, you may contact our lawyer in China.
 In this country, there are nearly 100 economic sectors where the authorities impose certain restrictions on foreigners.
 Our attorneys in China can guide you through the local regulations and help you start your business according to the present local laws.

 Litigation in China

-After a case has been judged, it is enforced by the enforcement agency or by the Court of First Instance.
+After a case has been judged, it is enforced by the enforcement agency or by a court of first instance.
 There is a time limit for enforcing an effective judgement, usually, two years after the date the judgment enters into force.
 Judgements made by foreign courts cannot be directly enforced in China.
 Foreign courts can apply for recognition and this is done based on existing international agreements with the People’s Republic of China.
 The recognition and enforcement will usually be judged according to the principle of reciprocity: if a preceding similar case existed in the past and it allowed for the enforcement of the judgments between China and the said foreign country.

 Assistance in debt collection provided by our lawyer in China

-If partners or companies in China can no longer pay the debts as stipulated by documents in this sense, then a debt collection is suggested.
+If partners or companies in China can no longer pay the debts as stipulated by documents, then a debt collection is suggested.
 Our Chinese attorneys are at your disposal with complete legal support when the debt recovery procedure is initiated.
 The negotiation process and the verification of the debts can be made by our team of lawyers.

 Open a company in China